Aamir Kaleem: Move to Oman

-At the 2012 World Twenty20 Qualifier, Aamir played in all seven of Oman's group matches, as well as the 15th-place playoff against Denmark, which Oman won to record its only victory of the tournament.
+At the 2012 World Twenty20 Qualifier, Aamir played all seven of Oman's group matches, as well as the 15th-place playoff against Denmark, which Oman won to record its only victory of the tournament.
 He scored 76 runs and took three wickets, in his (and Oman's) only Twenty20 matches to date.
 Aamir has since appeared for Oman in several other ACC and ICC tournaments.
 Notable performances have included 4/15 from eight overs against Italy in the 2013 World Cricket League Division Three tournament, as well two man-of-the-match performances in the 2014 ACC Premier League – 42 not out and 3/37 against Malaysia, and 4/36 against Nepal.
 After the 2013 WCL Division Three tournament, where Oman was relegated to 2014 Division Four, Aamir Kaleem, fellow Karachiite Aamer Ali, and Munis Ansari were described as the "silver lining on the tour which many would like to forget as a dark chapter in Oman cricket".
 As of 2013, Aamir Kaleem and Aamer Ali were employed and sponsored by the Passage to India restaurant in Muscat.

 In 2015, Aamir played for Oman at the 2015 ICC World Twenty20 Qualifier, with he and the team subsequently making their Twenty20 International debuts for Oman against Afghanistan in the fifth-place playoff.

 In July 2019, he was named in Oman's One Day International (ODI) squad for the 2019 Scotland Tri-Nation Series.
 He made his ODI debut for Oman, against Scotland, on 15 August 2019.
 In September 2019, he was named in Oman's squad for the 2019 ICC T20 World Cup Qualifier tournament.
 Ahead of the tournament, the International Cricket Council (ICC) named him as the key player in Oman's squad.
 On 10 October 2019, in the final match of the 2019–20 Oman Pentangular Series, Kaleem became the first bowler for Oman to take a five-wicket haul in a T20I match.
 He took his five wickets for 15 runs, against Nepal.

 In November 2019, he was named as captain of Oman's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In February 2022, in Oman's match against the United Arab Emirates in the 2021–22 Oman Quadrangular Series, Kaleem took his second five-wicket haul in T20Is.